vanakat/zotero-bridge/README.md

 ### Zotero >= 7

-Enable Local API feature in settings: `Zotero 7 > Settings > Advanced > Allow other applications on this computer to communicate with Zotero`
+Enable Local API feature in settings: `Edit > Settings > Advanced > Allow other applications on this computer to communicate with Zotero`

 ### Zotero <= 6